 Spying on Mao

 Just as the CIA had few agents who spoke Farsi, Arabic, Urdu or any of the multiple languages and dialects of the Middle East before 9/11, so they had fewer agents who spoke the languages of China during Mao Zedong’s rule.
 But rather than make up for this deficit to infiltrate Communist China and train and enroll Chinese Americans, they used covert paramilitary operations by recruiting hapless Chinese agents by the hundreds from Nationalist groups overseas, training and dropping them into Mainland China from Taiwan or other outlying areas where they were apprehended by the communists and killed or used as double agents.
 The CIA apologists in response to Legacy of Ashes, say nobody put a gun to their heads, see Review.
 How shameless.
 Nothing was gained either from their ultimate sacrifice or the amount of money spent.
 The agency behaved as a racist regime, yellow didn’t equal white, non-American didn’t equal the status given an American citizen.
 Mao’s closed system, more so than even that of the Soviet one, was immune to the spying techniques of a free society.
 The Bolsheviks killed tens of millions to create their Platonic paradise, Mao murdered hundreds of millions.
 The callous slaughter of Chinese agents by the CIA; however, only convinced the Chinese Communists that the West practiced a sort of fascist racist democracy, as the Marxists had always claimed.
 The CIA helped them believe their own propaganda.
-The moral toll was unacceptable for what they attained in information on the ruthless dictatorship of the People Republic of China.
+The moral toll was unacceptable for what they attained in information on the ruthless dictatorship of the Peoples' Republic of China.
 Amazingly, it was almost no intelligence at all.

 Spying on Ho Chin Min